isomerpages/moe-woodgrovepri/_instructional-programmes/Mathematics/Mathematics.md

 #### Department Vision

-Pupils attaining problem solving ability and applying Mathematics in practical tasks and real life problems effectively.
+Students attaining problem solving ability and applying Mathematics in practical tasks and real life problems effectively.

 #### Department Mission

-The Mathematics Department aims to help pupils acquire mathematical concepts and skills and develop their ability to make logical deduction and induction
+The Mathematics Department aims to help students acquire mathematical concepts and skills and develop their ability to make logical deduction and induction